 - ½ teaspoon apple cider vinegar

 - ¼ teaspoon orange blossom water

-- Preheat your oven to 350 degrees, and lightly grease a 9 x 5 greased loaf pan.
+- Preheat your oven to 350°F, and lightly grease a 9x5-inch loaf pan.

-- When it’s done, a skewer inserted into the center should come out clean.
-Let it cool completely in the pan before slicing.
+- Let the cake cool completely in the pan before slicing.